-Thinking about a winter hike in Spartanburg, SC?
-Enjoy the South Carolina winter’s cooler temperatures and the great outdoors with a wintertime hike.
+Looking for winter hikes in Spartanburg, SC?
+Enjoy South Carolina’s cooler winter temperatures and the great outdoors with a wintertime hike.
 There are several parks and trails perfect for cool weather hikes for the whole family near Spartanburg.
-Local mom Hope Evans compiled this list of family wintertime hiking spots near Spartanburg.

-Hiking in the winter might sound like a horrible idea due to the frigid temperatures, but it might actually be better!
-Fewer people, less chaos, different view, and the cold actually makes you lose weight.
-Just make sure you and the kiddos are wearing extra layers.
-You also need to make sure to bring plenty of snacks, water, a backpack, and or even a picnic lunch because you and the fam are bound to get hungry for lunch.
-If you’re up for a winter hike, be sure to check the following parks in Spartanburg off your bucket list!
+Hiking in the winter may sound like a horrible idea due to the frigid temperatures, but in many ways it’s actually better!
+There’s fewer people, less chaos, and different views.
+Just make sure you and the kiddos wear extra layers.
+You also need to bring plenty of snacks, water, a backpack, and or even a picnic lunch because you and the fam are bound to get hungry for lunch.
+If you’re up for a winter hike, be sure to check the following parks in Spartanburg!

 Croft State Park